Relient K: Air for Free (2016–2020)

+In July 2016, Relient K confirmed that drummer Dave Douglas had rejoined the band in an official capacity, along with bassist Tom Breyfogle and producer Mark Lee Townsend on guitar, who would all join them on tour.
 On October 27, 2016, Relient K digitally released The Creepier EP...er, a Halloween-themed EP.

-Relient K toured alongside Switchfoot on the Looking For America tour from September 17, 2016 to November 26, 2016.
-Relient K announced that they would embark on a second tour with Switchfoot, the Still Looking For America 2our, which would cover Western U.S. and Canada, on January 21, 2017.
+Relient K toured alongside Switchfoot on the Looking for America tour from September 17, 2016, to November 26, 2016.
+Relient K announced beginning on January 21, 2017, that they would embark on a second tour with Switchfoot, the Still Looking For America 2our covering Western U.S. and Canada.

-On February 12, 2017, Relient K digitally released a Valentine's Day EP titled Truly, Madly, Deeply EP.
+On February 12, Relient K digitally released a Valentine's Day EP titled Truly, Madly, Deeply EP.
+The following day, the group released a music video for "Candy Hearts".
+In July 2017, the group performed at the Alive Festival, with Jake Germany joining the band's lineup on keyboards and vocals.